drunhub/d/README.md

-# d
+# Drun Hub

-A standard library of reusable templates and snippets for Drun
+A collection of reusable snippets/templates for the [Drun automation language](https://github.com/phillarmonic/drun)